 Typical project(s) Renewable electricity generation such as solar, hydro, wind or biomass gasification are implemented by the users as new installations (Greenfield) or replacement of existing onsite fossil-fuel-fired generation.
-Type of GHG emissions mitigation action • Renewable energy.
-Displacement of more-GHG-intensive service (e.g. refrigeration or lighting).
-Important conditions under which the methodology is applicable Users are in off-grid locations, i.e. they do not have connection to a national/regional grid, unless exceptional situations, e.g. weak grids; Users are included in the project boundary; Conditions apply for reservoir-based hydro plants.
-Important parameters At validation: • Trend-adjusted projection of historical fuel consumption if an existing technology is replaced (for lighting, daily use duration can be applied).
+Type of GHG emissions mitigation action Renewable energy.
+Displacement of more-GHG-intensive, non-renewable electricity applications by introducing renewable energy technologies.
+Important conditions under which the methodology is applicable Users are in off-grid locations, i.e. they do not have connection to a national/ regional grid, unless exceptional situations, e.g. weak grids; Users are included in the project boundary; Conditions apply for reservoir-based hydro plants.
+Important parameters At validation: • Trend-adjusted projection of historical fuel consumption if an existing technology is replaced (e.g. for lighting, daily use duration can be applied).
 Monitored: An annual check of all systems or a sample thereof to ensure that they are still operating, or metering of generated electricity; If applicable, consumption of energy sources (e.g. biomass, fossil fuel); If applicable, availability of connected grid.
-BASELINE SCENARIO Services (e.g. lighting and refrigeration) are provided using fossil-fuel-based technologies (e.g. kerosene lamps and diesel generators).
-Image: state PROJECT SCENARIO Electricity is produced by users using renewable energy technologies (e.g. solar home systems for lighting, wind battery chargers for powering domestic appliances).
-Image: second secon
+BASELINE SCENARIO Services (e.g. lighting, refrigeration) are provided using fossil-fuel-based technologies (e.g. kerosene lamps and diesel generators).
+Electricity PROJECT SCENARIO Electricity is produced by users using renewable energy technologies (e.g. solar home systems for lighting, wind battery chargers for powering domestic appliances).